 We know that the prospect of receiving radiation therapy can be intimidating.
-Though the workings behind our treatments are sophisticated, our physicians, nurses, and therapists work hard to manage the experience as understandable and easy as possible for our patients, while delivering.
+Though the workings behind our treatments are sophisticated, our physicians, nurses, and therapists work hard to deliver up-to-the-minute care, while making the experience as understandable and as easy as possible for our patients.

 Consultation: You'll meet with a radiation oncologist for a discussion of your cancer, and together you'll decide whether or not radiation would be appropriate in your case.
 If we decide to proceed with treatment, we'll describe exactly what the treatment will involve.

 Simulation: This is a mapping procedure that will allow your physicians and the physicists they work with to plan out how exactly your radiation treatment will be delivered.
 The simulation often consists of a special type of CT scan (CAT scan).
 Sometimes, intravenous contrast is used.
 Special positioning devices are often used to help you lie in a particular way.
 Our goal is to make this procedure as comfortable for you as possible.

 Radiation planning: After the simulation, your physicians and physicists will work together to devise the best possible radiation plan.
 Their aim is to deliver the radiation exactly where it's needed, and to avoid the areas where it could cause the most side effects.